 Note the three core elements of engagement Gallup cite.
 Employees should be:

 These notions of involvement, enthusiasm and commitment are central to engagement, according to Gallup.
-This is a viewpoint that many commentators would agree with, including Professor John Purcell, a leading authority on people management and employment relations, and academic advise to ACAS (the Advisory Conciliation and Arbitration Service), he knows a thing or two about engagement.
+This is a viewpoint that many commentators would agree with, including Professor John Purcell.
+As a leading authority on people management and employment relations, and academic adviser to ACAS (the Advisory Conciliation and Arbitration Service), he knows a thing or two about engagement.
 He expands Gallups idea, stating that:

 “Engagement is a combination of attitude and behaviour.
 The attitude is ‘commitment’, and the behaviour is ‘going the extra mile’” (2)

-It’s interesting how Purcell adds an extra dimension by suggesting that engaged employees ‘go the extra mile’.
+It’s interesting how Purcell adds an extra dimension to the theory by suggesting that engaged employees ‘go the extra mile’.
 This seems to be referring to the importance of employee advocacy, and is an action that combines both an enthusiasm for the work and a commitment to getting the job done; both of which are major bonuses to both employee and employer.

 The Macleod Report